nebrius/reduxology/README.md

 There is are two core differences between an action handler and an event listener.
 Each action type can only have _one_ action handler associated with it per reducer. [handle()](#reducerhandleactiontype-handler--reducer) will throw an exception if you try to register more than one handler.

-This happens because of the second core difference between an action handler and an event listener: action handlers produce new state that is passed back to the runtime by returning the new state value, whereas event listeners don't produce anything.
-This returned value is the new state created from the old state and the action.
-Allowing more than one action handler would make the multiple values produced by the multiple handlers ambiguous.
+This happens because of the second core difference between an action handler and an event listener: action handlers produce changes based on the action that updates state, whereas event listeners don't produce anything.
+Allowing more than one action handler would make the resulting state change produced by the multiple handlers ambiguous.

 Each action handler uses [Immer](https://immerjs.github.io/immer/docs/introduction) under the hood, which means you don't have to create a complete copy of the state like you need to in vanilla Redux.
 You can modify properties as you see fit and the rest is taken care of.